 The Company monitors its capital structure and makes adjustments according to market conditions in an effort to meet its objectives given the current outlook of the business and industry in general.
 The Company may manage its capital structure by issuing new shares, repurchasing outstanding shares, adjusting capital spending, or disposing of assets.
 The capital structure is reviewed by management and the Board of Directors on an ongoing basis.
-At the annual and special meeting of shareholders of the Company held on April 6, 2016, the shareholders of the Company approved that the common shares in the capital of the Company be changed by the consolidation of the issued and outstanding common shares at a ratio of up to twenty (20) to one (1), such ratio to be determined by the board of directors of the Company, in its sole discretion.
-On August 10, 2016, in conjunction with the closing of the first tranche of a significant financing, the Company consolidated its common shares on a one (1) new common share for ten (10) old common shares.

-The Company considers its capital to consist of equity, comprising share capital, reserves and deficit which at December 31, 2016 totalled \$1,917,517 (December 31, 2015 - \$342,203).
+The Company considers its capital to consist of equity, comprising share capital, reserves and deficit which at December 31, 2017 totalled \$3,411,173 (December 31, 2016 - \$1,917,517).
 The Company manages capital through its financial and operational forecasting processes.
 The Company reviews its working capital and forecasts its future cash flows based on operating expenditures, and other investing and financing activities.
 The forecast is regularly updated based on its exploration and development activities.
 Selected information is regularly provided to the Board of Directors of the Company.
-The Company's capital management objectives, policies and processes have remained unchanged during the year ended December 31, 2016.
+The Company's capital management objectives, policies and processes have remained unchanged during the years ended December 31, 2017 and 2016.
 The Company is not subject to any capital requirements imposed by a regulator or lending institution.